wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-effective-ui/includes/5-accessibility.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Alt Text property in the Format options.](../media/accessibility-alt-text.png)](../media/accessibility-alt-text.png#lightbox)

 For data visuals, don't describe specific data points in alt text because data values are likely to change.
-However, it's possible to assign a measure, which uses Data Analytic Expressions (DAX), to the alt text property.
+However, it's possible to assign a measure, which uses Data Analysis Expressions (DAX), to the alt text property.
 That way, the measure could evaluate the filter context and return a text description of the data.

 > [!TIP]
 > To learn more about DAX, see [Use DAX in Power BI Desktop](/learn/paths/dax-power-bi/?azure-portal=true).